| Collapse of Big Bang Cosmology and the Emergence of

 imaginative and beyond the scope of modern science to

+test them.
 Pitts' other method of rejecting BBC's monumental

 nonconservation-of-energy losses, as given above, is again